International School of Qingdao

 The International School of Qingdao, colloquially known as ISQ (青岛卓义外籍人员子女学校 (Qīngdǎo Zhuoyi Waiji Renyuan Zinv Xuéxiào)), is a private, independent, co-educational, tuition-based international school located in Qingdao, China, serving the city's expatriate community and educating children age 3 through 12th grade.
 A North American, college preparatory curriculum is offered with English as the language of instruction.

-Founded in 1996 with eight students, enrollment has steadily increased, reaching over 300 students by 2018.
-That year, the student body was 49% Korean, 23% American, 6%, Canadian, 2% Australian, 1% French, and 19% other.
-A total of twenty countries were represented.
+Founded in 1996 with eight students, enrollment has steadily increased, reaching over 270 students by 2023.
+That year, the student body was 44% Korean, 25% American, 4%, Canadian, 2% French, and 25% other.
+A total of 23 countries were represented.

+Organization

-ISQ is part of the International Schools Consortium (iSC), which serves more than 2,000 students, most of whom are the children of foreign nationals and expatriates working for companies in China.
+International School of Qingdao is part of LifePlus Worldwide Learning, which serves more than 2,000 students, most of whom are the children of foreign nationals and expatriates working for companies in China.